 Look, plastics are plastics.
 But sometimes there is a champion that stands out from the rest and that would be Dockside’s Matrix Shad.
 We buy Matrix Shads for two reasons:

 - They are made by hardcore inshore angler and Louisiana native, Chas Champagne

 - We have caught a metric ton of fish on them

-With that said, I don’t think fish particularly care for name brands so much as they do presentation and action…which the Matrix Shad has!
+With that said, we don’t think fish particularly care for name brands so much as they do presentation and action…which the Matrix Shad has!

 The best thing about them is that they are made right here in southeast Louisiana, and not Honduras, Haiti or China.
 Pair this with a Golden Eye jighead and you are throwing an all-Louisiana rig.
 The hooks on the Golden Eye jigheads are stronger and sharper.
-Ribs are built into the jighead that keep a strong hold onto whatever plastic you are using.
-Earlier this summer I got into a pile of bullreds and caught them on these jigheads one after the other.
-They did not straighten out at all!Golden Eye jigheads $9.23/pack
+Ribs are built in that keep a strong hold of the Matrix Shad body.
+On a trip later that year we got into a pile of bullreds and caught them on these jigheads one after the other.
+The Golden Eye proved itself by not straightening out at all!
+Of course, the PowerPro braided line helped out, too.

 We believe it is not only fishing skill and knowledge that help boat more trout and redfish, but the little things that contribute that extra 1%.
 We challenge you to swim a Matrix Shad and similar plastics side-by-side.
 There is an unmistakable action a Matrix Shad has that other plastics do not.
 It is this action that will aid you to catch more trout and reds.
 Combine all those small techniques and items, and you will find yourself putting 25% more fish in the boat.
 Makes sense, right?
 Because that is Fishing Smarter!